NationalUniversitySystem/project-init-files/CONTRIBUTING.md

 We use Github to track and host our projects through WPVIP.

-All our work gets done locally first, then pushed to the `preprod` branch for environment QA and for sending links for approval.
+All our work gets done locally first, then **merged** into the `preprod` branch for environment QA and for sending links for approval.

 This also applies to content updates, please update on the QA/`preprod` site first and submit for approval the appropriate contacts.